unhookd vs Jomo: Blocked by Default vs Mindful Screen Time Management

 Jomo:

-- Built on Apple's official Screen Time API
+- Built on Apple's Screen Time API

 - Privacy-conscious design